Info Agency Main Banner Content

 In dry conditions fires can ignite and spread very quickly.
-Activities like grilling, fireworks and backyard fires have the potential to cause sizable fires.
-Even seemingly harmless actions like driving over or parking on dry grass, or dropping a lit cigarette on the ground could spark a fire.
+Grilling, shooting off fireworks, and backyard fires have the potential to cause sizable fires.
+Even seemingly harmless actions like driving over or parking on dry grass, or dropping a lit cigarette on the ground, could spark a fire.
 Use caution when handling anything that produces heat or could produce a spark.

 The Indiana State Fire Marshal’s Office has compiled a listing of the areas currently under burn bans.
 You can see them all on the Statewide Burn Ban Status Map.

 - Store firewood and all other combustibles away from your home.